dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/01_Getting Started with XREAL SDK.md

 - Connect your Phone / Beam Pro to your Mac / Windows PC.
 - Install your app through WiFi **Android Debug Bridge** [(adb)](https://developer.android.com/studio/command-line/adb) or type-C cable after the build is successful.
 - Disconnect the device with your PC, and then connect it to the glasses.
+- Open ControlGlasses(Android phone) or MyGlasses(Beam Pro), then find your app then click to open it.
+- Grant the necessary permissions if prompted, especially ensure that "Allow to display over other apps" is checked.
 - (Optional) Use **Android Logcat** to view logged messages.
 We recommend using WiFi **Android Debug Bridge** [(adb)](https://developer.android.com/studio/command-line/adb) to connect to your PC so that you do not have to be connected through the data cable most of the time.
 - Enable developer options and USB debugging on your Phone / Beam Pro. **Android Debug Bridge** [(adb)](https://developer.android.com/studio/command-line/adb) is enabled as default and does not require manual setting.